Red & Confused Flour Beetles

 What do red and confused flour beetles look like?

 Red flour beetles and confused flour beetles are two of the most common species of flour beetles found invading homes.
-Both species are very similar in appearance; they are red-brown, winged, and grow to be about 1/8th of an inch in length.
+Both species are very similar in appearance.
+They are red-brown, winged, and grow to be about 1/8 of an inch in length.
 The best way to tell the two apart is by a microscopic difference found on their antennae.
-The red flour beetle’s antennae end suddenly in a 3-segmented club while the confused flour beetle’s antennae widens out gradually from their head.
-Another difference between the two species is, although both have functional wings, the red flour beetle can be seen flying short distances while the confused flour beetle is never seen flying.
-The larvae of both species measure 1/8 to 1/4 of an inch in length, are yellow-white, and have a wiry worm-like appearance.
+The red flour beetle’s antennae end suddenly in a 3-segmented club, while the confused flour beetle’s antennae widens out gradually from their head.
+Another difference between the two species is their flying ability.
+Although both have functional wings, the red flour beetle can be seen flying short distances while the confused flour beetle is never seen flying.
+The larvae of both species measure 1/8 to 1/4 of an inch in length, are yellow-white, and have a wiry, worm-like appearance.

 Where are these beetles found?

 Both species of flour beetle are commonly found invading homes, grocery stores, mills, and food processing facilities.
-They are unable to feed on whole kernels so they are common pests of flour and cereal products.
-These beetles are not harmful to people, but will cause food inside homes and pantries to become contaminated.
+They are unable to feed on whole kernels, so they are common pests of flour and cereal products.
+These beetles are not harmful to people, but will cause food inside Iowa & Illinois homes and pantries to become contaminated.
 Also, the food sources that they are invading will have a bad taste and odor associated with them.
-Both species of beetles are attracted to sources of light, and adults may enter homes through cracks around windows and doors after being attracted by outdoor lighting.
+Both species of beetles are attracted to sources of light, and adults may enter buildings through cracks around windows and doors after being attracted by outdoor lighting.